k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 Click for more details about setting up the catalog_classification_generators MTable using the [Classifier Configuration screen](05_catalog_app.md#classifier-configuration).

-To apply the Catalog Masking mechanism, start from running the Discovery job, validating the results and building the Catalog's artifacts.
+To apply the Catalog Masking mechanism, start with running the Discovery job, validating the results and building the Catalog's artifacts.
 Then, add the **CatalogMaskingMapper** Actor to LU populations.
 Alternatively, you can add either the **CatalogMaskingRecord** or **CatalogMaskingField** Actors, to apply the masking on a single record or a single field.

 Using the **CatalogMaskingMapper** in the LU population makes the masking process generic since the implementor doesn't need to know in advance which of the population fields should be masked.